iai-group/sigir2017-query_types/README.md

 This repository provides resources developed within the following paper:

-> D. Garigliotti, F. Hasibi and K. Balog.
-Target Type Identification for Entity-Bearing Queries, In: Proceedings of the 40th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR '17).
+> D. Garigliotti, F. Hasibi and K. Balog. **Target Type Identification for Entity-Bearing Queries.** In: Proceedings of the 40th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR '17).
 ACM.
 Tokyo, Japan.
 August 2017.
 [DOI: 10.1145/3077136.3080659](https://doi.org/10.1145/3077136.3080659)

 **You can get the author version of the article [here](https://arxiv.org/abs/1705.06056).**